AxelUA95/NewsApp/README.md

 3) From console, if you haven't gradle plugin, in root of News project run ./gradlew setVersion.
 ## How do I run the tests? ##

 For running integrational tests you need to run AndroidStudio.
 To work on unit tests, switch the Test Artifact in the Build Variants view.
-And run the tests clicking on such classes: FlickrLoaderTests, UtilsMockTest, ExampleUnitTest.
+And run the tests rightclicking on such classes: FlickrLoaderTests, UtilsMockTest, ExampleUnitTest, TwitterLoaderTest.